-- 4.1 General.
-A member shall comply with these Reporting Standards when expressing a Conclusion of Value. - 4.2 Form of Report.
+4.1 General.
+A member shall comply with these Reporting Standards when expressing a Conclusion of Value or a Calculated Value.

+4.2 Form of Report.
 One of the final stages in the valuation process is the communication of the results of the valuation to the client or other user of the report.
-The form of any particular report will depend on the nature of the engagement, its purpose, its findings, and the needs of the decision-makers who receive and rely upon it.
+The form of any particular report will depend on the nature of the engagement, its purpose, its findings and the needs of the decision-makers who receive and rely upon it.
 The purpose of these standards is to establish minimum reporting criteria.
+The report may be written or oral.
 The objective of these standards is to ensure consistency and quality of valuation reports issued by members of NACVA.

 4.3 Contents of Report.

-- a.
-A written report expressing a Conclusion of Value should be well written, communicate the results and identify the information relied upon in the valuation process.
-The wording used in the report should effectively communicate important thoughts, methods and reasoning, as well as identify the supporting documentation in a simple and concise manner, so that the user of the report can replicate the process followed by the member. - b.
-Conclusion of Value Reporting Standards.
-Any reporting of a Conclusion of Value must be in writing and set forth the following information concerning the valuation engagement and its results: - 1) Identification of the subject being valued; - 2) Description of the interest being valued; - 3) Valuation date: - 4) Report date; - 5) Purpose and use of the valuation; - 6) Definition of the standard of value; - 7) Identification of the premise of value; - 8) Identification of the assumptions, limiting conditions and scope limitations; - 9) Conclusion of Value; - 10) Limitations on use of the report-all valuation cases vary as to specific assumptions, limiting conditions and scope, therefore, the member must identify material matters considered; - 11) Responsible member signature-the member who has primary responsibility for the conclusion of value must sign or be identified in the report; - 12) A statement of independence; - 13) Ownership size, nature, restrictions and agreements;
+A report expressing a Conclusion of Value may be presented in either a Summary or Detailed Report.
+A Calculated Value must be presented in a Calculation Report.
+The member should disclose the report type (Summary, Detailed, or Calculation).
+Reports should be carefully prepared, communicate the results and identify the information relied upon in the valuation process.
+The wording used in the report should effectively communicate important thoughts, methods and reasoning, as well as identify the supporting documentation in a simple and concise manner, so that the user of the report can replicate the process followed by the member.

+a.
+Summary Reports.
+Summary Reports should set forth the Conclusion of Value and the following minimum information concerning the Valuation Engagement and its results:

+- 1) Identification of the subject being valued; - 2) Description of the interest being valued; - 3) Ownership size, nature, restrictions and agreements; - 4) Valuation date; - 5) Report date; - 6) Purpose and use of the valuation; - 7) Definition of the standard of value; - 8) Identification of the premise of value; - 9) Valuation approaches and method(s) utilized by the member; - 10) Historical financial statement summaries, when applicable; - 11) Identification of the assumptions, limiting conditions and scope limitations; - 12) Reliance on a specialist; - 13) Jurisdictional exceptions and requirements; - 14) Limitations on use of the report-all valuation services vary as to specific assumptions, limiting conditions and scope, therefore, the member must identify material matters considered; - 15) Sources of information; - 16) A statement of Financial Interest; - 17) Whether or not member is obligated to update the report; - 18) Disclosure of any contingency fee; - 19) Qualifications of member; and - 20) Responsible member signature-the member who has primary responsibility for the determination of value must sign or be identified in the report;